 The second to last category that is one of the most important things to consider is smart home compatibility.
 If your bulb is not compatible with your house, it simply won’t work.
 The LIFX bulb is compatible with Nest, Logitech Harmony, Scout Alarm, and Flic.
 Additionally, the LIFX bulb works with Alexa, Home Kit, and Google Home.
 For those of you with Wink 2, the LIFX bulb is not compatible, so I would recommend not purchasing the LIFX bulb.
 The Hue bulb is compatible with Nest, Logitech Harmony, Scout Alarm, Flic, and Singecue Gen2.
 The Hue bulb also works with Alexa, Smart Things, Wink2, HomeKit, and google home.
 Both bulbs also offer an IFTTT channel for extra control.

 Another thing to consider when purchasing a bulb is the brightness.
 You don’t want to buy a bulb that is too bright or too dim, rather one that is just right.
-The LIFX bulb is 1,000 lumens, whereas the Hue bulb is only 800 lumens.
-Both are bright bulbs, but the LIFX bulb is just a little bit brighter.
+The LIFX bulb is 1,000 lumens, whereas the newer Hue bulbs go up to 1,600 lumens, however this can range depending on the type of bulb and light.

 Pricing and lifespan is just as important as all of the things listed above.
 The LIFX bulb lasts nearly 36,000 hours and costs $30 for the plain white color, but $60 for the multicolor option.
 The Hue lightbulb lasts only 15,000 hours which is less than half of what the LIFX bulb lasts.
 The white option for this bulb is cheaper than the LIFX bulb, coming in at $15.00, and the multicolor option costs the same as LIFX, $60.